Dissociation Is More Than Just Spacing Out

 Found commonly in people with emotionally abusive childhood trauma, dissociative amnesia causes someone to have significant memory gaps.
 These gaps could be in relation to specific events, parts of an event, or, sometimes, but rarely, “complete loss of identity and life history,” per the APA.

-If this description of dissociation or any of these dissociative disorders feel very true to you and your experience in the world, it may be useful to speak to a mental health provider to learn more about dissociation as it relates to your experience and what treatment, if any, is best for you.
+If this description of dissociation or any of these dissociative disorders feel very true to you and your experience in the world, please speak to your mental health provider to learn more about dissociation as it relates to you.